 Requirements for Admission

-- Evidence of thorough training and background in the quantitative sciences including the specific courses required by the Program to which the applicant wishes to be admitted
+- Evidence of thorough training and background in the quantitative sciences including any specific courses required by the Graduate Program of application

 - A cumulative grade-point average of all undergraduate courses of at least 3.0 (based on a letter grade system of A-4 points, B-3 points, C-2 points, D-1 point, F-0 points), or its equivalent in other grading systems

-Individual programs may have additional requirements - please see the program web sites for further information.
+Individual programs may have additional requirements - please check directly with the program.